PIE86/IntelTeleop/ProjetSupaero2017/README.md

 sh install.sh
 ```

-The script will setup your catkin workspace and will download the Hector Quadrotor package.
+The script will setup your catkin workspace and will move 3 configuration files to Hector Quadrotor's submodules.
+Another way to do this would be to reference an updated fork of Hector containing the files, but we thought it would be a little overkill for the project.

 * You will have to source your catkin workspace with every new terminal.
 You can add it to your bashrc to make it automatic: